 2020 Application Guidelines

 The Direct Aid Program is a flexible small grants scheme funded by the Australian Government and administered by the Australian Embassy in the Philippines.
-The Embassy is pleased to announce a call for proposals for DAP for the 2018-2019 financial year.

 Eligibility for Funding

 Community groups, NGOs, and other organisations engaged in development work in the Philippines that are primarily managed by Filipinos and registered with the Securities Exchange Commission (SEC), the Cooperative Development Authority (CDA), or the Department of Labor and Employment (DOLE), are welcome to apply.

 DAP will prioritise the following initiatives/activities for assistance: